-Joshua Norton is an associate with Keesal, Young & Logan in its Long Beach office.
+Joshua Norton is a senior associate with Keesal, Young & Logan in its Long Beach office.
 Joshua has handled a wide spectrum of business disputes and civil litigation matters, but his practice focuses on mortgage and community banking litigation, bankruptcy, appellate, maritime, and securities litigation.
 Joshua is admitted to practice before all California state and federal courts.

 Mortgage and Community Banking Litigation

 Joshua’s mortgage banking litigation experience includes the defense of mortgagor claims for wrongful foreclosure, breach of contract, fraud, negligence, unfair business practices, RESPA, TILA, FDCPA, and violations of the California Homeowners’ Bill of Rights.
 Joshua also represents community banking clients in litigation involving diverse issues, including fraud, negligence, and California’s Uniform Voidable Transactions Act.